 The structure, and to some extent the content, of the book is further influenced by that employed in the sacred cantatas of J.S.
 Bach, in which movements of set pieces—choruses, arias, chorales, invariably all based on the teaching of the day, a sort of ecclesiastical or moral ostinato—are linked by recitatives.

 The correlations with Christ and the apostles (Matthias replacing Judas) are intended.
 The form of the book is further influenced by the innovative truncation of the sonnet to twelve lines as practiced by Montréal’s Robert Melançon.

-Constellations of Desire was begun in June, 2015, and completed in May, 2017.
-It is some 8,000 words in length and comprises about 68 poems.
+Constellations of Desire was begun in July, 2014, and is approximately three-quarters complete.
+It will be some 10,000 words in length.
 Triadæ, out of Madrid and Toulouse, has previously published five extracts from the manuscript, in the English original and in Spanish translation by poet Eva Gallud.
-“Naturalism and Its Fee” appears in today’s issue number 7.
+“Naturalism and Its Fee” appears in issue number 7.
 It opens the ostinato of the entr’acte.
 Its fine translation into Spanish, again rendered by Eva Gallud, represents our sixth collaboration.
 The poem is found on page 12.
-The earlier extracts of the book published by Triadæ are from the first ostinato, the first commentary, and the recitative of part one.
+The earlier extracts of the book published by Triadæ include the first ostinato and the recitative of part one.
 An excerpt of the opening understudy appeared in Halifax’s Dalhousie Review.